xcube-dev/xcube-server/README.md

     $ cd xcube-server
     $ conda env create

-If the last command fails because `xcube-server-dev` environment already exists, then just update it
+If the last command fails because the `xcube` environment already exists, then just update it

     $ conda env update